 Back in 1973 a film called The Forgotten was shot and released in Texas.
-And it would have lived up to it’s title if American International pictures hadn’t been looking for films for it’s new offshoot Hallmark Releasing, intended for rougher, more exploitation orient films than they wanted to put the AIP name on.
+And it would have lived up to its title if American International Pictures hadn’t been looking for films for its new offshoot Hallmark Releasing.
+A subsidiary intended for rougher, more exploitation oriented films than they wanted to put the AIP name on.

 Retitled Don’t Look in the Basement this crude, bloody and effective tale of inmates taking over the asylum became a huge success.
 It played the drive-ins well into the 80s.
 Now, over forty years later, Tony Brownrigg, son of S.F.
 Brownrigg the director of the original has delivered Don’t Look In The Basement 2.
 Was it worth the wait?

 The film begins with two new arrivals at Greenpark.
 William Mathews (Andrew Sensenig, Ayla, Diverge) a doctor recruited from New York.
 And Sam, (Willie Minor, Riverbend, Caged Fear) a patient with a past.
 He was the only survivor of the massacre of patients and staff at Stephens Sanitarium.
 That was the story told in the original film.
 It’s not giving away anything the film’s own publicity doesn’t to say that Greenpark is his old home with a new name.
 And his arrival stirs up the unhappy spirits of those who died.